szhsin/react-transition-state/README.md

 ## Why?

-This library was inspired by the [React Transition Group](https://github.com/reactjs/react-transition-group).
-It allows you to easily perform animations/transitions of your React component in a [fully controlled](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#common-bugs-when-using-derived-state) manner:
+Inspired by the [React Transition Group](https://github.com/reactjs/react-transition-group), this tiny library allows you to easily perform animations/transitions of your React component in a [fully controlled](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#common-bugs-when-using-derived-state) manner, using a Hook API.

 - 🍭 Working with both CSS animation and transition.
 - 🔄 Moving React components in and out of DOM seamlessly.